 “One of the biggest reasons why entrepreneurs nowadays struggle to grow their businesses is because they are simply wearing too many hats,” said entrepreneur and author Chris Ducker.

 He’s right.
 Service Now’s State of Work report found that executives spend an average of 16 hours a week on administrative tasks.
 That means the leaders of businesses are paying themselves a hefty salary to do things that an assistant might otherwise do.

 Why do they do it?
 Because technology has enabled and trained executives to be self-sufficient but not self-efficient.
 “They do everything in the business,” Ducker said.
 “They ARE the business.”

 Ducker labels this “superhero syndrome.
 “It’s a dangerous, downward spiral that most entrepreneurs suffer from,” he said.

-The 2020 shift to mostly remote work has made thousand open to the idea of a remote virtual assistant to free up executives’ time to grow their businesses—hand off many of these hats they wear.
-Tasks virtual assistants perform can be divided into two categories: front office and back office.
+The 2020 shift to mostly remote work has made millions open to the idea of a remote virtual assistant to free up executives’ time to grow their businesses—hand off many of these hats they wear.
+The tasks virtual assistants perform can be divided into two categories: front office and back office.

 Front Office Tasks